top of page

 Agent Carter Season 2

-Takes the action to Hollywood for a soft focused followup.
-James D'Arcy's Jarvis is expanded to a much greater range, becoming the show's heart.
-Unfortunately, the love triangle, sci-fi elements & proto-Madame Masque underwhelm.
-Atwell always shines.
+They take the action to Hollywood for a soft focused followup.
+James D'Arcy's Jarvis is expanded to a much greater range, becoming the heart of the show.
+Unfortunately, the love triangle, sci-fi elements and proto-Madame Masque antagonist underwhelm.

 Premiere: Jan 19, 2016